MohammedAnasuddin/Anas-WebDev-Mastery/ReactJS/Notes/Working_of_React.md

 ##### **Components must be Pure:**

-React’s rendering process must always be pure.
+**React’s rendering process must always be pure**.
 Components should only *return* their JSX, and not *change* any objects or variables that existed before rendering—that would make them impure.

 This means that **calling this component multiple times will produce different JSX!** And what’s more, if *other* components read `guest`, they will produce different JSX, too, depending on when they were rendered!
 That’s not predictable.